Ashwanikumarkashyap/VirtualAuctionHouse/readme.md

 # Virtual Auction House - Unity VR in multiplayer world

 To play the game just download the apk file provided in the folder.
-And use Google Cardboard along with the Bluetooth controller provided by the professor.
+And use Google Cardboard along with the Bluetooth controller.
 The target device is an Android phone.
 Android versions of the mobile phone should be greater than or equal to Android KitKat.

 We have 3 scenes in our auction house VR project.